KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

 [Steve Faulkner](https://twitter.com/stevefaulkner) from [the Paciello Group](https://www.paciellogroup.com/blog/) asked to the Google Webmaster Central Help Forum directly if [extra context for vision impaired users has a negative effect on search ranking?](https://productforums.google.com/forum/#!msg/webmasters/YJcZUhtMIE4/XkOEzVakBAAJ).

 Short answer: **nope**.
 However visually hidden content are considered secondary, in order to prevent abuses.
-And that's great.
+And that’s great.